 Most startup businesses share the same federal tax filing deadline as individual taxpayers: April 15 (although in 2023, the tax deadline is April 18).
 This is generally true for sole proprietors, single-member LLCs, and C-corporations using a fiscal year ending December 31, as the tax deadline is the 15th day of the fourth month following the end of the tax year.

 However, some types of business entities, including S-corporations and most partnerships, are required to file tax returns by the 15th day of the third month following the end of their tax year.
 So, for businesses with a December 31 fiscal year end, tax returns are due by March 15.
 However, if your S-corporation's fiscal year ends October 31, then your tax return is due by January 15.

 Be sure you understand the tax deadlines that apply to your business, file by those deadlines to avoid paying unnecessary penalties, and seek guidance when needed.
+If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
+Don't do your taxes™ – Let us do them for you.
 If you have more questions about your small business or self employment taxes, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.